-Any product built on a purpose gets to embrace the success only when its own set of audience accept it for a reason.
+Any product built with a purpose gets to embrace success only when its own set of audiences accepts it for a reason.
 On that note, all products undertake a number of testing and analysis on their performance to have a better launch and reach.
-Saying so, the software products get to inherit the testing phase as a vital one concerning the software development lifecycle.
+Saying so, the software products get to inherit the testing phase as a vital element in the software development lifecycle.

-In the development cycle, the software testing process engages various quality assurance activities that involve testing of logical aspects and technical aspects of a product.
-Now, in the series of testing concepts, User Acceptance Testing is the most significant part of testing to validate a digital product or solution.
-In this post let's address and discuss different aspects of an important testing practice called User Acceptance Testing.
+In the development cycle, the software testing process engages various quality assurance support and activities that involve testing of logical aspects and technical aspects of a product.
+Now, in the series of testing concepts, User Acceptance Testing is the most significant aspect to validate a digital product or solution.
+Having said that, in this blog let’s address and discuss different significant features of User Acceptance Testing.

 The User Acceptance Testing or UAT Testing remains to be an inherent part of all software testing irrespective of the development methodology followed.
 Whether following Agile development methodologies or holding it out with Waterfall, the software product built needs to undergo the User Acceptance Test.

-A series of product testing procedures are considered as user acceptance testing.
-The types of UAT processes include,
+A series of product testing procedures are considered for user acceptance testing.
+The types of UAT testing include,

 – Alpha testing is normally carried out within the development team or environment, even before the product gets released to external testers or users.
 Also, at times the potential user groups get involved in the Alpha Tests.